 It is ensured that the required level of cover of appointed persons is available at all times when people are on and off the school premises.
-Most staff undertake at least one-day emergency first-aid training course.
+Most staff undertake at least one half-day emergency first-aid training course.
+Members of staff working in the EYFS setting will undertake Paediatric First Aid training.
+The School will also ensure that at least one person per site is trained in First Aid at Work or above.
+First Aid training will be renewed every three years.